-Pangbourne means 'Paega's People's Stream', showing that it was the home of an early Saxon chief and his retinue.
-The place is first recorded in a grant of land here from the Bishop of Leicester to Bertwulf, the King of Mercia (the Midlands) in AD 844.
-The monarch is prominently depicted on the village sign.
+The Roman road from Silchester to Dorchester-on-Thames runs through Pangbourne parish somewhere and signs of Roman occupation have been uncovered on Shooters' Hill.
+Pangbourne means Paega's People's Stream, showing that it was the home of an early Anglo-Saxon chieftain of that name and his retinue.
+The place is first recorded in a grant of land there to Bertwulf, the King of Mercia (the Midlands) in AD 844.
+The monarch is therefore prominently depicted on the village sign near the village hall.

-|© Nash Ford Publishing 2004.
+|© Nash Ford Publishing 2004; Revised 2020.
 All Rights Reserved.